Home › Bulk QR Generator › QR Codes for Restaurants

 Should restaurant QR codes be laminated?

 Yes.
-Laminate everything on a table surface.
-Spills, grease, and cleaning products will destroy unprotected paper within days.
+Spills, grease, and cleaning products destroy unprotected paper within days.
 Standard 80-micron laminating pouches are fine — they do not affect scan reliability.

 What happens when the menu changes?